casper-network/docs-archive/theory/abstract-consensus.rst

 Rectangles on the left represent validators.
 Dots are messages.
 Displayed is the local j-dag of validator 0, arranged accordingly to j-daglevel (X-coordinate of a message corresponds to j-daglevel).

-Swimlanes correspond to horizontal lines (a message is displayed with Y coordinate the same as its creator).
+Swimlanes correspond to horizontal lines (a message is displayed with the Y coordinate the same as its creator).

 A color inside of a dot represents a consensus value this message is voting for.